-As a public company, we incur a significantly higher level of legal, accounting and other expenses than we did as a private company.
-In addition, the Sarbanes-Oxley Act of 2002, as well as new rules subsequently implemented by the Securities and Exchange Commission, or the SEC, and the Nasdaq, have required changes in corporate governance practices of public companies.
-We expect these new rules and regulations to increase our legal and financial compliance costs and to make some activities more time-consuming and costly.
-We are currently evaluating and monitoring developments with respect to these new rules, and we cannot predict or estimate the amount of additional costs we may incur or the timing of such costs.
+As a public company, we incur significant legal, accounting and other public-company related expenses.
+For example, the Sarbanes-Oxley Act, and related rules and regulations implemented by SEC and the Nasdaq Global Market, have changed the corporate governance practices of public companies and have increased our legal and financial compliance costs and made some activities more time-consuming and costly.
+We cannot predict or estimate the amount of our future legal, accounting and other public-company related expenses, and the timing of such expenses.

-ITEM 4.
+Item 4.
 Information on the Company